algorandfoundation/xGov/Proposals/xgov-108.md

 We intend to integrate airgap vault and airgap wallet to algorand via isolated modules.

 ## Future Blueprint

 Update the isolated modules wrt updates in the ecosystem.

 ## Benefits for the community

 1) New members joining crypto and algorand ecosystem may not be willing to buy a hardware wallet as their crypto investments may be lower.
 But using a hot wallet has its own risks.
-Airgap vault shall be a viable alternative for newer community members with old phones as they can be converted into cold wallet to securly store ASAs.
+Airgap vault shall be a viable alternative for newer community members with old phones as they can be converted into cold storage to securly store ASAs.

 2)Airgap web wallet has support for ledger.